Hero Academy: Development

-The game was first announced by the developer Robot Entertainment on November 17, 2011, for the iOS platform.
+Robot Entertainment announced Hero Academy for the iOS platform in November 2011.
 The company was founded by Tony Goodman and its first employees were predominantly taken from the recently bankrupt Ensemble Studios, a studio that had previously worked on strategy games including the Age of Empires series and Halo Wars.
-The new company's first mobile game, Hero Academy was released on January 11, 2012, with an adware version offered for free or an ad-free version available for purchase.
+The company's first mobile game, Hero Academy, was released on January 11, 2012, with an adware version offered for free or an ad-free version available for purchase.
 At the time of the release, additional downloadable content was made available for purchase including extra avatars, heroic teams, and visual and animation style changes.
-The purchasable content is primarily visual cosmetic changes and does not offer better units or items which would give a player an advantage.
-In addition to the cosmetic offerings, the Dark Elves faction includes a new set of skills which Ars Technica writer Andrew Webster called "different but not necessarily stronger" and likened to purchasing an expansion pack.
+The purchasable content was primarily visual cosmetic changes and it did not offer better units or items to give a player an advantage.
+In addition to the cosmetic offerings, the Dark Elves faction included a new set of skills which Ars Technica writer Andrew Webster called "different but not necessarily stronger" and likened to purchasing an expansion pack.

 In a bid to bring western mobile games to China, the Chinese publisher Yodo1 partnered with the developers in June 2012.
 The untranslated English version of the game was already receiving more downloads from China than any other country except the United States.
-Beyond translating the game, the Chinese Yodo1 version also has a new race to play in the game, Shaolin monks, as well as other new characters exclusive to the localized version.
+Beyond translating the game, the Chinese Yodo1 version also had a new race to play in the game, Shaolin monks, as well as other new characters exclusive to the localized version.

-The company announced in June 2012 that it would port the game to Microsoft Windows with a planned release date set for August 8, 2012, via the Steam digital distribution platform.
+The game was ported to Microsoft Windows and released on August 10, 2012 via digital distribution service Steam, but the developers originally planned to release it on August 8.
 After missing their target, the company released a statement saying that some players were having issues with the game that needed to be resolved before it could be released, and they planned to make the game available for the platform on August 16 at the latest.
 The developers beat their deadline, releasing the game onto Steam on August 10.
-On December 11, 2012, a port of the game to the OS X platform was released via Steam.
-On October 10, 2013, a port of the game for Android has been released on Google Play.
+A port of the game to the OS X platform was released via Steam on December 11 of the same year.
+An Android port was released on Google Play on October 10, 2013.

 Reception

 The game received predominantly positive reviews upon release, garnering a 77% rating on the review aggregation website Metacritic.
-Ars Technica reviewer Andrew Webster wrote that the gameplay was simple compared to other strategy games which made it easy to learn the rules, and he recommended the game stating, "there's enough depth to make each quick round surprisingly satisfying."
+Ars Technica reviewer Andrew Webster wrote that the gameplay was simple compared to other strategy games which made it easy to learn the rules, and that offered enough depth to make each quick round satisfying.
 Webster also noted that the game was best played with friends rather than anonymous players since this would ensure turns would finish without delay.

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences awarded Hero Academy with "Mobile Game of the Year".